x64architecture/Optimized-Wordpress-Setup-Configuration/README.md

 The files are bases for a high preformance wordpress site, using Nginx and the W3 Total Cache plugin.
-The guid is on my blog :
+The guide is on my blog : http://www.x64architecture.com/optimized-wordpress-setup-guide-lemp